People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Methodology

 \section{Methodology}

-Our proposed PecMan unifies AI fairness with L2D + L2C through a multi-objective framework that uses cohort-specific models to balance equitable performance with effective human-AI collaboration.
-We assume access to a dataset containing ground truth and multi-rater annotations, represented as \(\mathcal{D} = \left \{ \left (x_i,\mathcal{M}_i,a_i,y_i \right ) \right \}_{i=1}^{N}\), where \(x \in \mathcal{X} \subseteq \mathbb{R}^{H \times W \times R}\) is an image of size $H \times W$ and $R$ colour channels, \(\mathcal{M}_i = \{\hat{y}^{m}_i\}_{m=1}^{M}\) represents a set of one-hot ``noisy'' labels, with \(\hat{y} \in \mathcal{Y} = \{ \hat{y} \in \{0, 1\}^{K}: \pmb{1}^{\top} \hat{y} = 1 \}\) denoting a ``noisy'' label with \(K\) classes, produced by $M$ annotators, \(a \in \mathcal{A} = \{ 1,\dots,A \}\) denotes the demographic attribute (e.g., for the sex attribute, $\mathcal{A} = \{\text{male},\text{female}\}$), and \( y \in \mathcal{Y}\) is the ground truth label.
+Our proposed PecMan unifies AI fairness with L2D + L2C through a multi-objective framework that uses subgroup-specific models to balance equitable performance with effective human-AI collaboration.
+We assume access to a dataset containing ground truth and multi-rater annotations, represented as \(\mathcal{D} = \left \{ \left (x_i,\mathcal{M}_i,a_i,y_i \right ) \right \}_{i=1}^{N}\), where \(x \in \mathcal{X} \subseteq \mathbb{R}^{H \times W \times R}\) is an image of size $H \times W$ and $R$ colour channels, \(\mathcal{M}_i = \{\hat{y}^{m}_i\}_{m=1}^{M}\) represents a set of one-hot ``noisy'' labels, with \(\hat{y} \in \mathcal{Y} = \{ \hat{y} \in \{0, 1\}^{K}: \pmb{1}^{\top} \hat{y} = 1 \}\) denoting a ``noisy'' label with \(K\) classes, produced by $M$ annotators, \(a \in \mathcal{A} = \{ 1,\dots,A \}\) denotes the subgroup label associated with a sensitive attribute used for fairness-aware training (e.g., sex, age group, or race category), and \( y \in \mathcal{Y}\) is the ground truth label.
 The inclusion of $M$ noisy labels per sample makes the framework broadly applicable to real-world clinical datasets, which often exhibit annotation variability due to differences in expertise, interpretation, and labelling protocols.
 Such a dataset definition also enables PecMan to handle both clean and noisy training sets, accommodates multi-rater scenarios, and leverages label diversity to improve robustness and fairness.
 By explicitly modelling annotation uncertainty, the system becomes more generalisable and better suited for deployment across heterogeneous healthcare settings.
 Demographic attributes are only used during training to construct fairness-aware loss functions.
 During evaluation, demographic information is never used as input data; instead, we use it exclusively to compute fairness metrics and assess performance across groups.